 He continued looking at the posters.
 Then he tightened my hand in his and said, “It’s getting late.
 Let me take you home.”

 Last Friday, the sky open, small rain flying out, scattering like tiny insects dispersed by the breeze, as if the rain was confused and didn’t know whether it wanted to fall or not.
 Closing my eyes, I imagined the sky was like this, but it is only cloudless, pure white, the sun a drop of bright blurriness.
 It was hot.
 We sat on the burial ground seats, near a bird fight on one of the graves: three brown birds tearing at each other’s beaks, trying to get at something crawling on the grave, a worm maybe.
-Behind us, out of the long garage attached to the fence, cars poked out like the small noses of people who don’t like minding their own business.
-Beside the garage, a small boy was standing in front of the statue of Saint Dominic Savio, wearing red knickers that looked like school uniform shorts, and an indigo polo (the truth is that I don’t know what indigo looks like, I just like calling that color indigo because it looks like all those shiny clothes that Indians wear in films).
+Behind us, out of the long garage attached to the fence, cars poked out like small noses, like people who don’t like minding their own business.
+Beside the garage, a small boy was standing in front of the statue of Saint Dominic Savio, wearing red knickers that looked like school uniform shorts, and an indigo polo (the truth is that I don’t know what indigo looks like, I just like calling that color indigo because it looks all those shiny clothes that Indians wear in films).
 The boy was the same height as me, maybe the same age, too.
 I think he was admiring the statue.
 At Block Rosary, Bro Okey always reminded us how we could be like Dominic Savio, the boy-saint.
-I thought now about the picture of Saint Mulumba that I’d seen on a brochure once, his eyes bold, solemn, his skin the color of groundnuts.
+I thought now about the picture of Saint Mulumba that I’d seen on a brochure once, his eyes bold, solemn, his skin like brown glass.
 I was going to ask Bro Chigaemezu why they called him Mulumba, if he thought he looked like Saint Mulumba, when he said, “I’ve finally found someone to pay my seminary school fees.”

 He looked at me, amused.
 “Funny boy.
 Didn’t I tell you I want to be a priest?”